firefox-devtools/profiler/docs-user/guide-startup-shutdown.md

 ## Shutdown

----
-**NOTE**

-A recorded Firefox shutdown profile won't be symbolicated, so when loading it into [profiler.firefox.com](https://profiler.firefox.com) it will be of limited use.
-[Issue #1458](https://github.com/firefox-devtools/profiler/issues/1458) addresses this.

----

 1. Start your Firefox with the environment variable `MOZ_PROFILER_SHUTDOWN=<filename>` set, where `<filename>` is the name of the file where the recorded profile should be saved.

 2. Start the profiler using the add-on, then close Firefox.